Antibiotics are essential medicines to kill bacterial infections.

-Antibiotics are natural or semi-synthetic molecules that, in small concentrations, destroy bacteria in the body without affecting the body cells.
+By definition, antibiotics are natural molecules that, in small doses, destroy bacteria without affecting the body cells.
+There are classified as

 - Sulfonamides